Los Angeles Father’s Rights Attorney

 If you are struggling to pay child support, you must petition the court to modify it.
 Even if you lost your job and are collecting unemployment, you are responsible for paying the amount of child support originally determined by the court until/if your modification is approved.

-Any father petitioning for child support or to modify an order requires competent counsel that our father’s rights attorney in Pasadena can offer.
+Any father petitioning for child support or to modify an order requires competent counsel that our father’s rights attorney in Los Angeles can offer.
 Reach out to the Law Offices of Christopher L. Hoglin, P.C. to schedule a free consultation!

 A Father’s Rights During a Divorce